LiteLDev/LegacyScriptEngine/docs/apis/LanguageSupport.md

 #### ⭐ **Python Multi-File Plugin Development**

 - For formal Python plugins, this method is highly recommended.
 Multi-file plugins support all full Python features.
-- LLSE uses the `pyproject.toml` project file for metadata storage (similar to `package.json` in Node.Js).
+- LSE uses the `pyproject.toml` project file for metadata storage (similar to `package.json` in Node.Js).
 This project file is recommended to be automatically generated using PDM package manager ([pdm-project/pdm](https://github.com/pdm-project/pdm)), which supports modern project features to facilitate plugin project creation and maintenance.

 ##### **The turtorial for Python plugins development: **
 1. First, install Python 3.10.9